DarthSalad/Reliable-Bot/README.md

-# first discord bot
+# First Discord bot
-Started working on the stock bot-5/3/21 <br>
-Basic discord bot to learn about apis and other things

-Errors:
-case sensitive
-music functions: pause, resume, next, skip, remove, reorder, see playlist, private playlists(MySQL) server side modifications?
+A basic multi-purpose bot made in Python and by using Discord.py API that has music playing features.